Queen Elizabeth Scholarship Program

 - This due date only applies to the following projects: Inclusive Innovation for Development, Literacy and Indigenous Language Education and Enhancing Health and Science Education opportunities.

-- If you wish to apply for more than one opportunity, email additional cover letters/personal statements for each additional opportunity to the Global Initiatives Officer.
+- If you wish to apply for more than one opportunity, email additional cover letters/personal statements for each additional opportunity to the International Scholarships Advisor.
 You are required to submit just one recommendation letter.

 - If you are applying to several opportunities, ensure your referee offers support for your application to the Queen Elizabeth Scholarship as a whole, rather than focusing on one opportunity